TobiX/dotfiles/README.md

 doesn't cover other repositories included via git submodules - see those repositories for the correct licensing terms.

+## Subdirectories

+To keep things simple, dotfiles in subdirectories are deployed by replacing the slash in the filename with U+2571 - a unicode box drawing symbol (╱)

 ## Compatiblity

 These files are used on Linux systems most of the time.
 Once upon a time, the